dcunited001/dcunited001.github.io/_graphics-drafts/_ideas.md

 # Misc

+### GIS

+#### Measure of 2D area of terrain surface visible from a point in 3D space.

+  - this is tightly coupled to local/regional changes in convexity/concavity
+  - This measure is lower for terrain with ravines, higher for areas of high elevation and visibility, Lower for areas of low elevation
+  - Connections to variations calculus?
+I don’t no why but it seems there are some intuitive connections here

 ### Visualized Deconstruction of Probabilistic Values in Catan

 - the probabilities of benefitting from the arrangement of values in